Agnebulo/sudoku-solver/README.md

 # sudoku-solver
 kursinis
 1. Introduction
-a.
-Sudoku Solver is an application designed to solve standard 9x9 Sudoku puzzles.
+1. Sudoku Solver is an application designed to solve standard 9x9 Sudoku puzzles.
 Empty cells are represented by the number 0.
 The application uses the backtracking algorithm to search for a valid solution.
-b.
-Running the program
+2. Running the program
 The project files must be in one folder.
 To run the program run command “python main.py“
-c.
-How to Use the Program
+3. How to Use the Program
 1) Open input.txt
 2) Enter Sudoku puzzle using 9 rows and 9 numbers in each row
 3) Use 0 for empty cells